-Sleep studies can be performed in your home also which many people prefer.
+Sleep studies can be performed in your home, which many people prefer, but they are consistently unreliable as there is no overnight observation at home, as in a hospital facility.
 If you have sleep apnoea and it is affecting your driving, you must report it to Queensland Transport so you can be issued with a provisional licence saying you need to be treatment for sleep apnoea (see their website).
-If you don’t there is a $5,000 fine and you could lose your licence.
+If you don’t, there is a $5,000 fine and you could lose your licence.

 Tips for CPAP

 Continuous positive airway pressure (CPAP) is the treatment of choice for sleep apnoea.
 A pressure of 4-20cm of water is applied to the mouth or nose continuously throughout sleep to prevent airway collapse and consequently airway occlusion.

 CPAP will reverse obstructive apnoeas and put an end to chronic hypercapnia (excess of carbon dioxide in the blood leading to oxygen desaturation) and life-threatening hypoxia.
 Reversal of daytime hypersomnolence may be dramatic.

 Follow a few simple steps to get used to your new CPAP machine.